 Bubble Is Not A Bad Word When It’s Reality

 It is the belief of many in corporate finance that the near 700 point drop in the market is due to jobs numbers showing jobs being created and wages rising.
-This has created a fear among investors that the economy is improving, which could indicate the market will be threatened by a rise in interest rates.
+This has created a fear among investors.
+Fears that the economy is improving.
+This could indicate the market will be threatened by a rise in interest rates.

 Seeing that there were three expected raises this year, we are talking about perhaps one additional raise in rates by the Fed.
 Why would there be this sudden fear of interest rates rising?
 Afterall, we’re talking about a current economy where people are employed and earning money.